 The college faculty rank among the best in the nation and have received a variety of national and international awards, including Guggenheim Fellowships, Senior Fulbright Awards, National Science Foundation Fellowships, Presidential Young Investigator Awards and National Endowment for the Humanities Fellowships.
 They hold memberships in the National Academy of Science, the Nobel Prize Committees, the Swedish Royal Academy of Sciences, and the Royal Societies of London and Edinburgh.

-Dave Richardson David Pharies CLAS Dean Associate Dean for the Humanities [NOTE: Dean Pharies is our departmental liaison at the Dean's Chris McCorty Office] Associate Dean [NOTE: Dean McCarty is the person in charge of matters related to graduate Chris McCarty studies at CLAS and Associate Dean for Social Sciences] Mary Watt Associate Dean Brian Harfe Associate Dean for Natural Sciences & Mathematics Joseph Spillane Associate Dean for UG Affairs (Academic Advising Center) Margaret Fields Associate Dean Brian Harfe Ryan Marsh Associate Dean (On-line and Distance Education) Assistant Vice President of Development and Alumni Affairs III.
-The Graduate School The Graduate School administration includes the Dean; a Senior Associate Deans; and Assistant Dean, the Graduate Council; the Graduate Faculty, and the Graduate School staff.
+Dave Richardson David Pharies CLAS Dean Associate Dean for the Humanities [NOTE: Dean Pharies is our departmental liaison at the Dean's Office] Chris McCarty Associate Dean [NOTE: Dean McCarty is the person in charge of matters related to graduate studies at CLAS and Associate Dean for Social Sciences] Mary Watt Associate Dean Brian Harfe Associate Dean for Natural Sciences & Mathematics Joseph Spillane Associate Dean for Student Affairs (Academic Advising Center) Margaret Fields Associate Dean Brian Harfe Associate Dean (On-line and Distance Education) Ryan Marsh Assistant Vice President of Development and Alumni Affairs

+III.
+The Graduate School

+The Graduate School administration includes the Dean; a Senior Associate Deans; and Assistant Dean, the Graduate Council; the Graduate Faculty, and the Graduate School staff.

 General policies and standards of the Graduate School are established by the Graduate Faculty as represented by the Graduate Council.
 Policy changes must be approved by the graduate dean(s) and the Graduate Council.
 The Graduate Catalog is only available online, at http://graduateschool.ufl.edu/academics/graduate-catalog.
 The Graduate School is responsible for establishing, monitoring and enforcing minimum general standards of graduate work in the University and for coordinating the graduate programs of the various colleges and divisions of the University.

 Graduate School Administrators:

-Henry T. Frierson R. Paul Duncan Judy Traveis Jodi Slapcinsky Gann Enholm Stephanie Nielsen Lorna Dishman Gregory Orloff Mariah McGovern Stacy Wallace Associate Vice President and Dean of the Graduate School Senior Associate Dean of the Graduate School Assistant Dean for Administration Interim Associate Director, Data Management Associate Director, Graduate Research and Special Projects Associate Director, Accounting Executive Assistant I Communications Specialist Academic Assistant I Associate Director, Editorial Office Bradley Osburn Emilia Hodge Tyisha Hathorn Matthew Mitterko Associate Director, Graduate Minority Programs Director, Graduate Education Outreach Director, Graduate Minority Programs Associate Director, Graduate International Outreach IV.
-The Department of Religion Founded in 1946, the Department of Religion is the second oldest religion department among America's public universities and one of the strongest.
+Henry T. Frierson R. Paul Duncan Judy Traveis Jodi Slapcinsky Gann Enholm Stephanie Nielsen Lorna Dishman Gregory Orloff Patty Van Wert Stacy Wallace Associate Vice President and Dean of the Graduate School Senior Associate Dean of the Graduate School Assistant Dean of Administration Associate Director, Data Management Associate Director, Graduate Research and Special Projects Associate Director, Accounting Executive Assistant I Communications Specialist, Administration Associate Director, Student Records Associate Director, Editorial Office

+IV.
+The Department of Religion

+Founded in 1946, the Department of Religion is the second oldest religion department among America's public universities and one of the strongest.
 We have a distinguished faculty, who together offer a rich and diverse curriculum to a growing number of students.
 Our undergraduate major examines religion as a significant and pervasive element in human culture.
 Emphasis on method and theory and religion's comparative dimensions enables students to read and critically analyze current literature.
 The graduate program is designed to prepare students for careers in academia, public service, non-governmental organizations, and various forms of advocacy work.
 Our five areas of study include: Buddhist Traditions, Global Islam, Hindu Traditions, Religion in the Americas and Religion and Nature.
 The department is also home to several important initiatives.
 The Center for the Study of Hindu Traditions, established in 2005, is the only program of its kind in the nation to encourage the research, teaching, and public understanding of Hindu culture and traditions.
 The Journal for the Study of Religion, Nature, and Culture provides a forum for international research on religion and nature.
 The Center for Global Islamic Studies mission, in turn, is to deepen our understanding of the diversity of Muslim cultures and societies in the contemporary global context.
 Departmental faculty and students also participate in interdisciplinary programs across UF's campus and beyond.

 Affiliated Centers, Societies, and Organizations: